maamjad/Kubernetes/README.md

 <a href="https://kubernetes.io" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/kubernetes/kubernetes-icon.svg" alt="kubernetes" width="40" height="40"/>

 # This repository is all about kubernetes.
-In this repository we covered the following topics of kubernetes :
+In this repository we will cover the following topics of kubernetes :

 1. Pod
 2. Namespace